atbcb/usab-uswds/_pages/about/board-meetings.md

 #### Agenda

-- Welcome/ Opening Remarks
+- Welcome/Opening Remarks
 - Panel on Need for Inclusive Fitness Equipment
-- Panel on the Development of Standards
+- Panel on Ongoing Inclusive Fitness Initiatives
-- Panel on implementation of Inclusive Fitness Equipment
+- Panel on Implementation of Inclusive Fitness Equipment
 - Closing Remarks

 The Board’s business meeting, which is also open to the public, will follow this event.